worseTyler/Pyoem/Documentation.md

 ## Team 4 People (Tyler, Collin, Nick, Anna)

 Pyoem is a new programming language created during the 2023 WSU Hackathon.
 It provides the option for developers to write their projects in Poems.
 Operators, Declarations, and Function Calls are all supported.
-The language is potentially Turing Complete upon initial evaluation.